Sona Build Guide by potchewy

 Banshee's Veil is a wonderful item, providing health, mana, MR, and a spell shield to counter 1 negative spell.
 The spell shield is good, but dont rely on it, as enemies try to pop it with a low-importance spell all the time.
 This is, in my opinion, the best MR item for non-tanks.

 Only problem?
-It is expensive, and does not build from any of the core items, unless Heart of Gold was not built, leaving a Ruby Crystal to be made into Catalyst the Protector.
+It is expensive, and does not build from any of the core items, unless Heart of Gold was not built, leaving a Ruby Crystal to be made into catalyst the protector.

 Can be used for 5th item slot, or to replace Heart of Gold at mid-game, as the 4th item.

 In ranked, your team will usually have an AD Carry (at Bottom lane with you), AD Jungler (most of the time AD), and a Tanky DPS up top, making 3 AD users.
-If you buy Zeke's Herald, your team will be most glad to protect you, for that sweet armor reduction.
+If you buy Zeke's Harbinger, your team will be most glad to protect you, for that sweet armor reduction.

 Good item, 5th item slot, build it only during late mid-game.